 "Our partnership with Viz.ai is a great example of how we're empowering our clinicians with the latest tools," said UC Davis Health's chief AI advisor Dennis Chornenky.
 "This is part of a broader AI adoption roadmap that will help us augment, but not replace, the capabilities of our care teams and improve patient experience."
+As of press time, UC Davis Health had successfully launched Viz.AI usage as part of its telestroke program with the Adventist Health + Rideout hospital serving the Yuba-

-hospital serving the Yuba-Sutter region - with one life saved already.
+Sutter region - with one life saved already.
 After a patient presented to